Scarecrow Afghan

 Finish off after Row 179.

-I hope you’ve enjoyed the Scarecrow Afghan Corner to Corner pattern!
+I hope you’ve enjoyed the Scarecrow Afghan Corner-to-Corner pattern!

 Thanks for stopping by!